 So I’ve been seeing some birds start to lay eggs recently and I was wondering to myself: ‘do birds lay eggs all year?’
-As there were limited answers found online, I took the liberty to do my own data analysis I did on Nestwatch data to come up with a convincing answer.
+As there were limited answers online, I did my own analysis on Nestwatch data to come up with a convincing answer.
 Here’s what I found:

 Birds lay eggs all year round, with a 86% majority of their eggs laid during spring; in April, May, and June.
 Different species can begin egg-laying either early or late spring.
 Birds lay eggs the least during September.
 The time of year birds lay eggs depends on factors like fitness, day length, and latitude.

 It’s definitely fascinating to discover when birds actually begin to lay their eggs and when the activity peaks!
-Read on more as I dive deeper into the analysis I’ve done and discuss some factors that affect egg-laying!
-Let’s go!
+Read on for the full answer:

 Do Birds Lay Eggs All Year?
 (Data Has An Answer)